 HORMONES, MOOD AND EMOTION

-Women’s International Pharmacy had an opportunity to speak with Dr. Phyllis Bronson, author of Moods, Emotion, and Aging.
-Dr. Bronson believes one of the keys to successful aging is being able to “hang out with uncertainty,” especially during such a transitional period in one’s life.
+Dr. Phyllis Bronson believes one of the keys to successful aging is being able to “hang out with uncertainty,” especially during such a transitional period in one’s life.

 BOOK REVIEW – MOODS, EMOTIONS AND AGING

-Dr. Phyllis Bronson is a rare individual who brings science to practice in her role as a clinical biochemist.
-Her book will help equip and inform anyone facing the challenges of hormone imbalance, particularly as it relates to the aging process.
+Dr. Phyllis Bronson’s book will help equip and inform those facing the challenges of hormone imbalance, particularly as it relates to the aging process.

 OVULATION IS CRUCIAL

-If ovulation isn’t occurring, progesterone levels may become depleted.
-This article examines the research of Dr. Jerilynn Prior into the possible causes of ovulation disruption, and what can we do to support healthy ovulation and progesterone production.
+This article looks at the possible causes of ovulation disruption, and what we can do to support healthy ovulation and progesterone production.

 PCOS AND HORMONES

-Imbalances of the hormones testosterone, insulin, and progesterone play a critical role in the various symptoms of PCOS and the other conditions that may be associated with it.
+Imbalances of the hormones testosterone, insulin, and progesterone play a critical role in the various symptoms of PCOS and other associated conditions.

-Dr. Katharina Dalton was a pioneer of research into the symptoms, causes, and treatment of PMS.
-She developed a monitoring system help women keep track of PMS symptoms throughout their menstrual cycle.
+Dr. Katharina Dalton developed a monitoring system help women keep track of PMS symptoms throughout their menstrual cycle.

 PROGESTERONE FOR MENTAL HEALTH